davidlcoleman3rd/primitive-poker/README.md

 # primitive-poker
 A simple text-based poker game WIP.

+**Version 0.6.2**
+- Betting and calling by CPU are now automated and are performed autonomously
+   - Bugs and errors need to be worked out, however.
+   - There is an error where a segmentation fault occurs if a player other than the first player leads the bet; when player 4 tries to call/raise, this error occurs.
+BELIEVED TO BE THE RESULT OF THE FUNCTION SELECTING PAST THE PLAYER VECTOR
+   - There is an intermittent error with betting, where it will constantly cycle to player 1 to lead the bet.
+This may have been fixed already while ironing out functionality of 0.6.2, but one should still be aware of this issue in case it surfaces in further development
+   - The function for player betting and calling is very strict, absurdly so - some action scores get as low as lower than negative 100,000.
+I'm not sure if this is behaving as intended or not, and it should be investigated further.
+      - Likewise, tweaking the "action" consts might be a good idea after testing.
+It's a bit difficult to gauge if the CPU is being overly-cautious; they fold very often.
+      - THE ABOVE NEEDS TO BE RE-ANALYZED AFTER ANALYZING ACTUAL POKER GAMES TO SEE HOW MUCH FOLDING IS DONE

 **Version 0.6.1**
 - Implemented a rough version of the initial betting function for CPU's - this is rough and needs careful attention to how it manipulates iter numbers to make sure that it is selecting the correct player and correct values, but it works at a bare minimal in ideal conditions
 - Need to do the same for raise/calling - the initial bet seems to work just fine, however the player's function for raising/calling is currently used for CPU's in response to the initial bet.